-Cash Sweep is an effective cash management tool where the excess cash flows are automatically transferred to pay off existing debt or to investment offering higher interest.
+Cash sweep is an effective cash management tool where the excess cash flows are automatically transferred to pay off existing debt or to investments offering higher interest.
 Banks offer sweep accounts with such facilities.
 Such a facility is ideal for large firms or individuals with variability in receiving funds.

 A cash sweep is an automatic bank process where a company asks the bank to transfer a certain amount of funds from an investment account to the deposit account or vice versa.
 To execute cash sweeps, a company must specify the amount and account to which the excess funds need to be transferred to the banks.

 Cash Sweep Calculation

 From the free cash flow from operations, deduct the permitted CAPEX or maintenance, interest payments, and any EMIs.
 The remaining cash (whole or part) is available to use for cash sweep.

 How Cash Sweep is used to Pay Debt?

 Companies borrow money to fund expansion or get cash for day-to-day operations.
 Debts have the ability to impact a company’s balance sheet adversely.
 So, it is very important for a company to pay off such debts and ensure the business’s stable health.
 Thus, to accelerate the process of paying the debt, a company uses a cash sweep.